Package 'm61r'

 Value

 summarise_() returns a data frame.
-If argument group is not NULL, output get its first columns called according to the names present in argument group.
+If argument group_info is not NULL, output get its first columns called according to the names present in argument group_info.
 The following columns are called according to the name of each argument present in ....
-Each row corresponds to processed expressions determined in ... for each group determined in group, or over the whole data frame if group is NULL.
+Each row corresponds to processed expressions determined in ... for each group determined in group_info, or over the whole data frame if group_info is NULL.

 Examples